The Power of Walkability

 Walkability is a word that did not exist just 20 years ago.
 We made walking so unnatural that we had to invent a word to describe what we were missing.
 Many advantages grace walkable towns other than the obvious better design; operations and maintenance of streets and commercial districts increase efficiency and vitality when they celebrate walking.
 Here are a few added points to support the above perspective:

-- With more than 50% of the U.S. population (boomers and millennials) defining the future of real estate (77% want to live in walkable places), we have huge economic incentive to build the right housing in the right places.
+- With more than 50 percent of the U.S. population (boomers and millennials) defining the future of real estate (77 percent want to live in walkable places), we have huge economic incentive to build the right housing in the right places.

 - Walkable towns are healthier.
 As towns increase street connectivity, speeds in neighborhoods decrease; and walking, bicycling and the social life of streets increase.

-- Houses in walkable neighborhoods fetch a 40-200% premium higher than car dependent suburban stock.
+- Houses in walkable neighborhoods fetch a 40-200 percent premium higher than car dependent suburban stock.
 Maintaining low tax rates requires more investment in compact neighborhoods and housing stock that people seek.

 This blog series is a way to share what I have learned over the past 35 years.
 I hope that you, as readers, come back often to see if you might find useful ideas for your communities, or even new ways to look at the built environments around you.
 Perhaps you may uncover something precious to you and to society.
 It is out there.

 We now know that we can truly leave marks on the future.
 We will.
-We are part of another 1% who is not out to make money, but to make a difference.
+We are part of another 1 percent who is not out to make money, but to make a difference.
 I HOPE YOU WILL JOIN ME IN THIS JOURNEY.